paulscherrerinstitute/wica-http/README.md

 This attribute is used as a means of indicating that the element is "wica-aware".

-The library then communicates the channel names associated with all wica-aware elements to the Wica REST Server (on the backend) which instigates monitoring of the associated data sources and the streaming back of channel metadata and value information to the frontend.
+The library then communicates the channel names associated with all wica-aware elements to the Wica REST Server (on the backend) which starts monitoring the associated data sources and streaming back the channel metadata (eg alarm and display limits) and value information to the frontend.

-In response to the received event stream the Wica JS library module then updates the following attributes of each wica-aware html element:
+In response to the received data stream the Wica JS library module then updates the following attributes of each wica-aware html element:

 | Attribute                           | Meaning                                                    | Possible Values                                           |